DATA-606-2023-FALL-TUESDAY/Madu_Pavani/docs/proposal.md

 **Prevention and Intervention:** The emphasis on early prognosis extends to personalized prevention and intervention strategies.
 Healthcare providers are increasingly using risk prediction models to tailor interventions and lifestyle recommendations for high-risk patients.
 This proactive approach can include diet and exercise plans, medication management, and regular monitoring.

-**Public Health Initiatives:** In addition to individual patient care, public health organizations and policymakers are working on initiatives to promote heart-healthy behaviors at the population level.
-These efforts aim to reduce the overall burden of cardiovascular diseases through initiatives like public awareness campaigns, promoting healthier lifestyles, and improving access to healthcare services.

-**Data Privacy and Ethics:** In today's context, the responsible use of patient data and adherence to privacy regulations (e.g., GDPR, HIPAA) are of paramount importance in cardiovascular disease research.
-Researchers and healthcare institutions must ensure that patient data is handled securely and ethically.

 **Research questions**
-1. Can we develop accurate predictive models for heart disease risk using machine learning techniques like logistic regression, decision trees, or neural networks?
-2. What are the key features or risk factors that significantly contribute to predicting heart disease outcomes?
+1. What are the key features or risk factors that significantly contribute to predicting heart disease outcomes?
-3. Which features (e.g., age, gender, cholesterol levels, blood pressure, ECG results) have the most significant impact on heart disease prediction, and can we prioritize them?
+2. Which features (e.g., age, gender, cholesterol levels, blood pressure, ECG results) have the most significant impact on heart disease prediction, and can we prioritize them?
-4. Can feature selection techniques help improve the efficiency and interpretability of predictive models?
-5. Are there gender-based differences in heart disease risk and outcomes, and how can these be addressed?
+3. Are there gender-based differences in heart disease risk and outcomes, and how can these be addressed?
-6. How does age impact the incidence and prognosis of heart disease, and are there age-specific risk factors?
+4. How does age impact the incidence and prognosis of heart disease, and are there age-specific risk factors?
-7. What lifestyle modifications (e.g., diet, exercise, smoking cessation) are most effective in reducing heart disease risk?
+5. What lifestyle modifications (e.g., diet, exercise, smoking cessation) are most effective in reducing heart disease risk?
-8. What are the survival rates, readmission rates, and quality of life outcomes for patients with heart disease?
+6. What are the survival rates, readmission rates, and quality of life outcomes for patients with heart disease?
-9. How do comorbidities (e.g., diabetes, hypertension) affect heart disease outcomes?
+7. How do comorbidities (e.g., diabetes, hypertension) affect heart disease outcomes?

 ## 3. Data